How to choose the Colombian cities you want to visit?

 8# Manizales, the Colombian city on the hills

-Manizales is the capital of the Caldas Department.
-It’s also called ‘the city of open doors.’
-It stands in the coffee triangle but is higher and chillier than Armenia and Pereira.
-Its altitude is 2,150 masl and has daytime temperatures between 14 and 23 degrees Celsius.
-Compared to others, it is a fairly young city, for it was founded in 1849.
+Manizales is the capital of the Caldas Department and is also called ‘the city of open doors.’
+It is in the coffee triangle but is higher and chillier than Armenia and Pereira.
+Its altitude is 2,150 masl, and daytime temperatures range between 14 and 23 degrees Celsius.
+Compared to others, it is a relatively young city, for it was founded in 1849.

 This town is known because it is very hilly.
 Just in case, even drivers have learned to park their cars with the front tires locked against the curbside.

-Manizales doesn’t have much to offer in terms of touristic attractions, but there’s plenty to see in the surroundings.
-Of course, downtown is colonial, and you can find excellent restaurants and bars.
+Manizales doesn’t have many tourist attractions, but there’s plenty to see in the surroundings.
+Of course, downtown is colonial, and there are excellent restaurants and bars.

 The streets of Manizales are animated since there are many university students in the area.

 While you’re in Manizales, before heading for Los Nevados National Park or any other place, it’s worth visiting the Cathedral Basilica of Our Lady of Rosary, the tallest tower in the country (106 meters).
-You can enjoy the views from the building.
+From the building, you can enjoy the views.

 Among many of the activities outside the city is birdwatching.
 This is a paradise for bird watchers since the surroundings of Manizales feature 813 bird species, almost half of the total in Colombia, which has the highest number of bird species in the world.
 Rio Blanco is an excellent spot for this activity.